 This is more for the female guests, but why not leave out nail varnish in your wedding colour scheme?

 Use them to hold each guests’ place card, but then let them take them home!
-The 75p Tolsby frame from IKEA is ideal for this, and you can spray paint them the colour scheme of your wedding.
+These star fish ones would be fabulous at a coastal wedding.

 READ MORE: Three Easy DIY Food Wedding Favours